emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Customer Segmentation/assortment planning.PNG)

+Segmentation is then followed by product design (product offering).
+The objective of the product design is to construct bundles of product/service features to target each customer segment.
+Correlating customers’ willingness to pay with their preferences and purchase behavior is the key to good product design.

 ### What is Segmentation?

 Segmentation is the process of classifying customers into groups (segments) based on